danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

             # either total or local, which controls if only the magnetic
-            # entity's magnetic monent or the whole atom's magnetic moment is printed
+            # entity's spin moment or the whole atom's spin moment is printed
             # used by all output modes
             OutMagneticMoment           Total

             # save the magnopy file
             SaveMagnopy                 True
-            # precision of numerical values in the magnopy file
-            MagnopyPrecision            None
             # add the simulation parameters to the magnopy file as comments
             MagnopyComments             True

             # save the Uppsala Atomistic Spin Dynamics software input files
             SaveUppASD                  True
-            # add the simulation parameters to the cell.tmp.txt file as
+            # add the simulation parameters to the inpsd.dat file as
             # comments
             UppASDComments =  True